Gwen Graham

 Gwendolyn Graham (born January 31, 1963) is an American attorney and politician who served as the U.S. representative for from 2015 to 2017.
 She is the daughter of Bob Graham, the former United States senator and governor of Florida.
 A Democrat, she was a candidate in the 2018 Democratic primary for Florida governor.
 Graham served as assistant secretary of education for legislation and congressional affairs in the Biden administration from 2021 to 2025.
+On June 10, 2026, David Jolly announced Graham as his running mate for the 2026 Florida gubernatorial election.

 Early life and education

 Graham was born in Miami Lakes, Florida, to Adele (née Khoury) and Bob Graham.
 She moved to Tallahassee in 1978, when her father became Governor of Florida.
 She has Scots-Irish and, from her maternal grandfather, Syrian-Lebanese ancestry.

 Graham is a 1980 graduate of Leon High School in Tallahassee.
 She received her bachelor of arts from the University of North Carolina at Chapel Hill in 1984 and her juris doctor from American University's Washington College of Law in 1988.
 She joined Delta Delta Delta while at Chapel Hill.